 What You Risk When You Misuse Your High Beams

 Every driver has had (or will have) to drive after the sun goes down.
 Unfortunately, during those times, you will have a 50 percent greater chance of getting into an accident, according to the National Highway and Traffic Safety Administration.
 To further these frightening odds, data taken from the Department of Transportation estimates that 85 percent of drivers misuse their high beams at some point.
 The result: dangerous situations that magnify the risks for blinding accidents in poor nighttime visibility collisions.

 If you’re not 100 percent sure of how to use your high beam headlights, leave them off.
 Otherwise, you could cause one of the following roadway dangers:

 - Decreasing your own visibility.
 When you use your brights in poor weather such as fog or rain, the light can actually reflect off of water particles, making it harder to see oncoming traffic, animals, and pedestrians.

 - Blinding oncoming traffic.
 If you fail to turn your high beams off when cars approach you, the light can temporarily blind the drivers and cause them to swerve into traffic.
 This may include swerving into your vehicle!

 - Misjudging distance.
-High beams are designed to illuminate farther than normal lights.
+High beams are designed to illuminate farther than standard lights.
 However, if you forget that they’re on, or you use them on hills and turns, they can cause you to misjudge the distance in front of your vehicle.
 Not only can this cause delayed braking accidents, but it can also cause intersection and turning collisions.